 - Place the cake tins into the lower and middle part of the oven and bake for 35-40 minutes.

-- The cakes are cooked when they spring back from a light touch.
-Also an inserted skewer will come out clean.
+- The cakes are baked when they spring back from a light touch.
+Likewise, an inserted skewer will come out clean.

 - As soon as the cakes are baked remove from the oven and place the tins on to a cooling rack.

 - Leave the cakes to cool in the tin for 15 minutes before turning out and allowing to finish cooling on the rack.